timmaki/GAM/BulkOperations.md

 ```

 Need help with a custom GAM script like this or other Google Apps scripting?
 Contact us at [info@ditoweb.com](mailto:info@ditoweb.com) so we can provide our expertise!

+# Avoid prompts to update GAM
+If you are running batch commands and want to avoid GAM checking for updates, create a blank text file called "noupdatecheck.txt" in the same folder as gam.exe or gam.py.
+This disables all update checks.